-The school has also appointed Deputy DSLs who will have delegated responsibilities and act in the DSL's absence.
+The school has also appointed Mr Gavin Kilkenny, Deputy Headteacher, and Miss Jaynie Phillips, a member of the Senior Leadership Team, as Deputy DSLs who will have delegated responsibilities and act in the DSL's absence.

 The DSL (and any deputies) ensure there are robust systems to build an understanding of the presenting safeguarding needs of our children and young people.
 They retain oversight and will support and advise where there are safeguarding concerns.
 They will ensure an appropriate response is co-ordinated.